cretz/temporal-sdk-go-advanced/temporalproto/README.md

 ### Calls

-Queries are `rpc` calls with the `temporal.sdk.query` options.
+Calls are `rpc` calls with the `temporal.sdk.call` options.
 For example:

 ```proto
   rpc SomeCall(SomeCallRequest) returns (SomeCallResponse) {